fbpx

 1. There is wildlife in the area, including mountain lions.
 If hiking with children, please keep them close to you.

-2. Stick to the trails, and don't go into restricted areas, or camp overnight in a place that does not allow it.
+2. Please stick to the trails, and don't go into restricted areas or camp overnight in a place that does not allow it.

 3. Temperatures can easily drop into the 30s and 40s overnight.
 Be prepared if you plan on taking a long hike.

-4. When you leave the area, do a quick brush-off of your clothes and hair to ensure you didn't pick up any ticks or other insects.
+4. When you leave the area, do a quick brush-off of your clothes and hair to ensure you don't pick up any ticks or other insects.

 5. Last but not least, bring a camera to capture the beautiful scenery you will encounter during your hike.